 Course Title FA in Food and Drink Technologies

 Level SCQF 6

-Campus Arbroath and Kingsway
+Campus Arbroath

-Days Arbroath:

-Year 1 of 2 - Tuesday 9-4pm
+Days Year 1 of 2 - Tuesday 9-4pm

 Year 2 of 2 - Tuesday 9-4pm

-Kingsway:

-Year 1 of 2 - Monday and Wednesday 2-5pm

-Year 2 of 2 - Monday and Wednesday 2-5pm

 A good level of English (National 5).
 Taking a Science or Food Technology subject would be an advantage.
 Year 2 of 2 requires successful completion of Year 1.